 “Wine, my friend!
 I saw you how fancied the syrah at dinner!
-A fine blend, made from grapes picked from my own vineyard.
-'Tis a spicy combination of blackberries and pepper… one of our finest!
-Seasonally rare, too, my friend.
-We only produce so many bottles."
+A fine blend, made from grapes picked from my very own vineyard.
+Critics have lauded its spicy combination of blackberries and pepper.
+Without a doubt, one of our finest!
+A true delight!
+Seasonally rare, too.”

 “So you’ll give me a bottle for sparing your life?”
 I asked, not amused.

 “No!
-I mean, not a bottle, but a full year’s supply!”
+Not one bottle, but a full year’s supply!”

 He had my interest.
-There weren’t very many things I'd trade a life for, but the syrah had been exquisite: soft on the tongue, satisfying going down, with only the faintest hint of spicy pepper left behind.
-It’d be tricky satisfying my employers.
-They wanted blood.
-They might just send someone else out to finish the job.
-Plus I’d take a hit on my reputation; I wasn't known for leniency.
-I’d have to make my next job… messy.
+There weren’t very many things that would keep me from fulfilling a job, but the syrah had been exquisite: soft on the tongue, satisfying going down, with the faintest hint of spicy pepper left behind.
+It’d be tricky satisfying my client.
+He wanted blood, and might just send someone else to finish the job.
+Plus, I’d take a hit on my reputation; leniency was not a desirable attribute in my line of work.
+I’d been doing this a long time, though.
+My reputation might suffer, but it would recover.
+I’d help it along by turning my next job into a statement, making sure it was extra messy.

-Abelard visibly blanched.
+Abelard blanched.
 “Five years, my friend?
-Five years is such a long time, and life can be so dangerous.
-One never knows—"
+Five years is such a long time, and one never knows what might happen—”

 “No, one doesn’t.”
 I pressed the flat of my blade hard against his belly.

-Abelard turned a shade whiter, but he was already nodding in agreement.
+Abelard turned a shade whiter, but he nodded in agreement.
 “Five years it is, my friend.
 Only leave an address and I will arrange—”

 I stepped away.
 “Have a bottle a week sent to Lady Bellum’s.”
 I could see him already doing the math in his head.
-A bottle a week for that many years… “Tell your coachman to put it under my name.
+A bottle a week for that many years… “Tell your coachman to put it under the name I used on your guest list.
 Miss a delivery, and I’ll be back.”

 Abelard nodded, his jowls quivering.

-The Assassin's Blade features the first seven Assassin Without a Name stories.
+The Assassin's Blade starts the Assassin Without a Name's adventures.
 Give it a read and please remember to leave a review.